 - Mr. Johnny Maynard, Assistant Professor

-- Dr. Bruce Myers, Professor and Chair
+- Dr. Bruce Myers, Professor

 - Dr. John A. Nicholson, Associate Professor